Northern Ireland: Languages

 Irish is an official language of Northern Ireland as of 6 December 2022 when the Irish Language Act (Identity and Language (Northern Ireland) Act 2022) became law.
 The Irish Language Act officially repealed legislation from 1737 that banned the use of Irish in courts.
 English is a de facto official language.
-English is also spoken as a first language by 95.4% of the Northern Ireland population.
+English is spoken as a first language by 95.4% of the Northern Ireland population.

 Under the Good Friday Agreement, Irish and Ulster Scots (an Ulster dialect of the Scots language, sometimes known as Ullans), are recognised as "part of the cultural wealth of Northern Ireland".
 The Irish Language Act of 2022 also legislated commissioners for both Irish and Ulster Scots.

 Two all-island bodies for the promotion of these were created under the Agreement: Foras na Gaeilge, which promotes the Irish language, and the Ulster Scots Agency, which promotes the Ulster-Scots dialect and culture.
 These operate separately under the aegis of the North/South Language Body, which reports to the North/South Ministerial Council.

 The UK Government in 2001 ratified the European Charter for Regional or Minority Languages.
 Irish (in Northern Ireland) was specified under Part III of the Charter, with a range of specific undertakings about education, translation of statutes, interaction with public authorities, the use of placenames, media access, support for cultural activities, and other matters.
 A lower level of recognition was accorded to Ulster-Scots, under Part II of the Charter.

 English

-According to the 2021 Census, in 94.74% of households, all people aged 16 and above spoke English as their main language.
+According to the 2021 census, in 94.74% of households, all people aged 16 and above spoke English as their main language.
 The dialect of English spoken in Northern Ireland shows influence from the lowland Scots language.
 There are supposedly some minute differences in pronunciation between Protestants and Catholics, for instance; the name of the letter h, which Protestants tend to pronounce as "aitch", as in British English, and Catholics tend to pronounce as "haitch", as in Hiberno-English.
 However, geography is a much more important determinant of dialect than religious background.